syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 ### SelectionZoomDelta

-The SelectionZoomDelta event is activated during the process of selecting a region for zooming, and it can be canceled.
+The [SelectionZoomDelta]() event is activated during the process of selecting a region for zooming, and it is a cancelable event.

 * [ZoomRect]() - Contains the bounds of the currently selected region.
 * [Cancel]() - Used to set the value indicating whether the box selection zooming process should be cancelled.